Dale-Xu1/image-approximation/README.md

 How the algorithm works is by first generating a random shape as an initial guess.
 It then repeatedly applies mutations to that shape while keeping track of whichever best minimize the error function.
 After a certain amount of iterations, the program moves onto the next shape and repeats the process.

+## How to use

+The program initially prompts the user for an image file and the type of shape.
+After an image is selected, clicking the start button will begin the approximation algorithm.
+The export button will download the generated result as a .png file.

+`Maximum shapes` is the amount of shapes until which the program halts.
+You may set it to a higher value and resume execution if you wish.

+`Export dimension` is the longer side of the exported image.
+The shorter side is computed based on the aspect ratio of the original target image.

 ## Setup

 Node.js is required to run the program.
 Upon cloning, install the dependencies by running the command: